 An open-ended fund does not have a limit on the number of shares that can be issued by the fund.
-Open Funds are mostly unregulated and are not traded on the floor of the stock exchange.
+Therefore, open Funds are mostly unregulated and are not traded on the floor of the stock exchange.

 2. Close-Ended Funds

 As opposed to an open-ended fund, its close-ended variant has a set number of shares.
-They are regulated by the Securities and Exchange Commission as well as the NSE.
+The Securities and Exchange Commission as well as the NSE regulates close ended funds. .
 Close-ended funds play by the rules set by the regulatory authorities.
 Their share price is also published daily on the pages of newspapers and can also be found on the internet.

 Who Operates a Mutual Fund?

-Mutual Funds are operated by professional investment firms made up of people who are money and capital market savvy.
-Mutual Funds in Nigeria are operated by the investment arm of banks, stock brokerage firms, investment banks and the likes.
+Basically, professional investment firms operate mutual funds made up of people who are money and capital market savvy.
+This includes the investment arm of banks, stock brokerage firms, investment banks, and more.

 What Makes Mutual Funds Worth It?

 People who have not got the time to invest, or have not got foundational knowledge of the capital market?
-Mutual Funds attend to the pain points of these people.
+These funds attend to the pain points of these people.

 Moreover, it gives them an opportunity to save for the future.
 By investing in mutual funds, you get an amazing opportunity to invest in a portfolio of rewarding instruments rather than having your money in just one basket.
 For example, your N250k investment in a single mutual fund can represent investment opportunities in bonds, stocks, treasury bills, and the likes.

 There are many reasons to invest in mutual funds, including accessibility and diversification.
-On the other hand, mutual funds offer transparency and build wealth.
+On the other hand, these funds offer transparency and build wealth.

-Before you decide on a mutual fund to invest in, figure how it fits with other investments you are engaged in.
+Before you decide on which fund to invest in, figure how it fits with other investments you are already in.